arces-wot/SEPA-python3-APIs/README.md

 ### Subscribe and Unsubscribe

 The `subscribe` primitive requires a SPARQL query, an alias for the subscription, an handler class (containing the handle method) and the boolean referred to security.
-The unsubscribe primitive only needs to know the ID of the subscription.
+The `unsubscribe` primitive only needs to know the ID of the subscription.

 ## High-level APIs

 Not yet available.

+### The class Producer

+Stay Tuned!

+### The class Consumer

+Stay Tuned!

+### The class Aggregator

+Stay Tuned!